-8 Topological Crossover for TSP
+9. Topological crossover for TSP

 Edge recombination is an operator expressly designed for TSP.
 It considers a solution as a tour of cities and, therefore, rather than being defined for permutations is defined over circular permutations.
-In its various improvements its stated objective is to greedily recombine parent tours in order to transmit as much as possible the adjacency relation, introducing in the offspring tours the minimum number of "foreign" edges not present in either parent [1].
+In its various improvements its stated objective is to greedily recombine parent tours in order to transmit as much as possible the adjacency relation, introducing in the offspring tours the minimum number of "foreign" edges not present in either parent [Back, 2000].

 As in the linear case, also for circular permutations it is possible to write an adjacency matrix.
-Again, the segment between the parent circular permutations (under Hamming distance for the adjacency relation matrix) contains all the feasible offspring circular permutations that perfectly respect the adjacency relation of their parents.
+Again, the segment between the parent circular permutations (under hamming distance for the adjacency relation matrix) contains all the feasible offspring circular permutations that perfectly respect the adjacency relation of their parents.
 The topological crossover for circular permutations under this notion of distance is well-defined and actually achieves what edge recombination can only aspire to.

 However, the notion of distance based on adjacency matrix is not an edit distance and, therefore, the corresponding crossover operator is hard or impossible to implement efficiently.
 In the case of circular permutations, the block-reversal move is the notion of edit distance closest to the adjacency matrix distance.
 In a single application to a tour, this does the minimal change to the adjacency relation among elements in the permutation.
-This move is the well-known 2-change move, and it is the basis for successful local search algorithms for TSP [6].
+This move is the well-known 2-opt move, and it is the basis for successful local search algorithms for TSP [Glover, 2002].
 Figure 1 shows the possible offspring (the segment) between two circular (parent) permutations under topological crossover.

 Analogously to the linear case, the circular permutations in the segment under reversal distance are those laying in a minimal sorting trajectory from a parent circular permutation to the other.
-Sorting circular permutations by reversals is NP-hard [12].
+Sorting circular permutations by reversals is NP-hard [Solomon et al, 2003].
 So, the topological crossover under this notion of distance cannot be implemented efficiently.

 Sorting circular permutations by reversals is tightly connected with the problem of sorting linear permutations by reversals.
-So all the algorithms developed for the latter task can be used with minor modifications also for the former [12].
-Sorting linear permutations by reversals is NP-hard too [3].
-However a number of approximation algorithms (running in polynomial time) exist to solve this problem within a bounded error from the optimum [8].
-This allows implementing efficiently approximate crossovers whose image set is a super-set of that of the exact crossover.
+So all the algorithms developed for the latter task can be used with minor modifications also for the former [Solomon et al, 2003].
+Sorting linear permutations by reversals is NP-hard too [Caprara, 1997].
+However a number of approximation algorithms exist to solve this problem within a bounded error from the optimum [Kececioglu & Sankoff, 1995].
+This allows implementing approximate crossovers whose image set is a super-set of that of the exact crossover.